phorton1/base-apps-artisan/docs/rpi.md

 Note that even though the audio is not changed when running as a service, the WebUI::set_audio_device command DOES change the system default audio device.

+## Environment Variables

+It turns out to be some kind of an issue with environment variables.

+I changed the service description file to make the service SIMPLE and include all the environment variables that are seen by the command line version, and, in addition, changed serverUtils.pm to not fork, but rather to merely write an (unused) PID file, and it started working.

+I'm not sure exactly how to proceed at this point.

+- Do I want a 'simple' non-forking Unix Service? or,
+- Do I want to go back to a forking process and try it with environment variables.

+I don't really want to change serverUtils.pm ... it is also the basis of the fileServer service, myIOT Service, and eventually other services.
+But it is nice, in a sense, that I don't need to call serverUtils at all to create unix services.   initUtils(1) (AS_SERVICE) *may* still be required to turn off screen output.

+I will *still* want to narrow down exactly WHICH environment variables are important for this.